piyushabhisheksingh/TgramGuard_bot/README.md

 Notes:
 - Telegram may not always expose user bios to bots; if not accessible, the bot assumes no bio link (best effort).
-- All notices are auto-deleted after a few seconds to avoid clutter.
+- Moderation notices can auto-delete after a few seconds to avoid clutter; this is configurable via env (see below).

 ## Commands